 What is telefono?

-Telefono is hard slapping to one or both ears rapidly increasing pressure in the ear canal (1).
+Telefono is hard slapping to one or both ears causing rapid increase in pressure in the ear canal (1).
 Synonyms for telefono are: telephono, telephone, cuffing the ears, the hammer (chakoshi), the welcoming ceremony (khoshamadgoui), piang piang, and kalot marasa.
+The UN Special Rapporteur on Torture deemed telefono as constituting torture (2).

-The rapid beating increases the pressure in the ear canal, which may rupture the eardrum.
-Such rupture may result in the formation of scar tissue and in an increased risk of middle ear infection (4).
+The rapid beating increases the pressure in the ear canal potentially rupturing the eardrum.
+Such rupture may result in the formation of scar tissue and in an increased risk of middle ear infection (7).
 Poor hygiene in places of detention where victims often reside or exposure to cold water further increase the risk of infection.
-Inadequately treated infections may lead to chronic ear and bone infections and cholesteatoma (destructive skin growth within the ear) (4).
+Inadequately treated infections may lead to chronic ear and bone infections and cholesteatoma (destructive skin growth within the ear) (7).

 There is a dearth of research on Telefono and therefore a dire need for more studies addressing the prevalance of telefono, as well as examination of its health impacts.